netscaler/netscaler-k8s-node-controller/deploy/troubleshoot.md

 Quick help Guide for some of the common issues that may arise.

+To validate ADC and basic Node configurations, Refer the screenshots on [deployment](deploy/README.md) page.

 ### Service status DOWN

 We can verify few things to debug the issue of services being in DOWN state.